 Activity - The following activities are included in the standard contract management and covered by the retained funding element.

-Number/frequency included in the standard retained funding element.
-Initial meeting for new providers One per year Contract compliance and performance management meeting Four per year (as a minimum) Entering learner data and amendments onto the ILR and checking eligibility Throughout the year Entering attendance data and reconciling with the ILR Throughout the year Calculating fees due and processing payments Throughout the year External audit of sub-contracting controls One per year Learner sign-up/IAG One per learner programme
+Initial meeting for new providers

+Contract compliance and performance management meeting

+Entering learner data and amendments onto the ILR and checking eligibility nd Throughout the year element.

+Entering attendance data and reconciling with the ILR Calculating fees due and processing payments External audit of sub-contracting controls Learner sign-up/IAG

+Throughout the year

+Throughout the year

+One per year

+One per learner programme

+One per year